opendatasoft/ods-documentation/source/monitoring_audience/analyzing_actions_usage.rst

     .. image:: usage__actions-usage-4-fr.jpg
         :alt: Usage Actions Indicateur Actions par page

-5. **Text searches with no result**: Basically thoses may be the data users expect to find on your portal.
+5. **Text searches with no result**: Basically those may be the data users expect to find on your portal.

 .. ifconfig:: language == 'en'